entando/entando-docs/vuepress/docs/next/tutorials/solution/entando-hub.md

 To clear the cache, select `Administration` from the bottom of the left menu, then `Reload configuration`.

-Alternatively, restarting the quickstart-server pod (which contains the Entando App Engine) will also clear the cache, and can be achieved with `ent k delete pod/<YOUR QUICKSTART-SERVER POD>`, e.g. `ent k delete pod/quickstart-server-deployment-5d785b997c-r4sc8`.
+Alternatively, restarting the quickstart-server pod (which contains the Entando App Engine) will also clear the cache, and can be achieved with `ent k delete pod/YOUR-QUICKSTART-POD-NAME`, e.g. `ent k delete pod/quickstart-deployment-5d785b997c-r4sc8`.
 It will take several minutes for the pod to redeploy after deletion.
 :::

 5. Setup permissions to configure the service:
    - [Login to your Keycloak instance](../../docs/consume/identity-management.md#logging-into-your-keycloak-instance) as an admin.
    - [Assign client roles](../../docs/consume/identity-management.md#authorization) to authorize permissions.
 Select `entandopsdh-entando-hub-catalog-server` from `Client Roles` and `eh-admin` from `Available Roles`.
+   - The plugin `Clients` will also need extra permission in order to enable user management.
+       1. From the left sidebar, go to `Clients` and select `entandopsdh-entando-hub-catalog-server`.
+       2. Click the `Service Account` tab at the top and select `realm-management` from the `Client Roles` field.
+       3. Choose `realm-admin` from `Available Roles` and click `Add selected`.
+It should appear as an  `Assigned Role`.

 6. Access the Hub from the App Builder by navigating to `Pages → Management`, finding `Entando Hub` in the page tree, and clicking `View Published Page` from its actions.

 ## Configuration